caroline-hughes/bgp-router/README.md

 Partners: Elena Kosowski and Caroline Hughes

-High level approach:\
+High level approach:
-&emsp;&emsp;&emsp;&emsp;We followed the suggested approach outlined in the project description.
+We followed the suggested approach outlined in the project description.
 We spent some time on day 0 in office hours getting a better grasp on masking.
 We spent some time figuring out how to read / interpret what is printed by the simulation on the command line.
 Next we focused on getting first two config tests passing.
 It took us a while understand how to find the